DouglasC2627/parroty/extension/README.md

 ## Requirements

-1.  **Visual Studio Code**: The extension is built for VS Code.
-2.  **Google Gemini API Key**: Parroty uses the Google Gemini API to generate content.
+**Google Gemini API Key**: Parroty uses the Google Gemini API to generate content.
 You can obtain a free API key from Google AI Studio.

 ---